x-limitless-x/blakedrumm.com/_posts/2022-10-02-remove-data-from-scom-database.markdown

 > ### :exclamation: Important!
 > It is recommended to only run the script when asked by a Microsoft Support Engineer. \
 > &nbsp; \
-> If you absolutely need to run the script, make sure you have Full backups of your SCOM SQL Instances / Databases!
+> If you absolutely need to run the script, make sure you have full backups of your SCOM SQL Instances / Databases!

 ## How to get it
 You can get a copy of the script here: \